-If you do not plan on attending the 2019 Annual Meeting and if you are a Registered Shareholder, please vote via the Internet or, if you are a Beneficial Holder, please submit the voting instruction form you receive from your broker or nominee as soon as possible so your shares can be voted at the meeting.
+If you do not plan on attending the 2020 Annual Meeting in person and if you are a Registered Shareholder, please vote via the Internet or, if you are a Beneficial Holder, please submit the voting instruction form you receive from your broker or other nominee as soon as possible so your shares can be voted at the meeting.
 You may submit your voting instruction form by mail.
 If you are a Registered Shareholder, you also may vote by telephone or by submitting a proxy card by mail.
 If you are a Beneficial Holder, you will receive instructions from your broker or other nominee explaining how to vote your shares, and you also may have the choice of instructing the record holder as to the voting of your shares by proxy, over the Internet or by telephone.
-Follow the instructions on the voting instruction form you receive from your broker or nominee.
-You do not need to affix postage to the enclosed reply envelope if you mail it within the United States.
-If you attend the meeting, you may withdraw your proxy and vote your shares personally.
+Follow the instructions on the voting instruction form you receive from your broker or other nominee.
+You do not need to affix postage to the enclosed reply envelope, if you mail it within the United States.
+If you attend the 2020 Annual Meeting in person, you may withdraw your proxy and vote your shares personally.

 All proxies submitted to us will be tabulated by Computershare.
-All shares voted by Registered Shareholders present in person at the 2019 Annual Meeting will be tabulated by the secretary designated by the chairman of the 2019 Annual Meeting.
+All shares voted by Registered Shareholders at the 2020 Annual Meeting will be tabulated by the secretary designated by the Chairman of the 2020 Annual Meeting.

-All shareholders are extended an invitation to attend the 2019 Annual Meeting.
+All shareholders are extended an invitation to attend the 2020 Annual Meeting.